nodejs/node/doc/api/sqlite.md

 * Returns: {Uint8Array} Binary changeset that can be applied to other databases.

 Retrieves a changeset containing all changes since the changeset was created.
 Can be called multiple times.
-An exception is thrown if the database is not open.
+An exception is thrown if the database or the session is not open.
 This method is a wrapper around [`sqlite3session_changeset()`][].

 ### `session.patchset()`

 * Returns: {Uint8Array} Binary patchset that can be applied to other databases.

 Similar to the method above, but generates a more compact patchset.
-See [Changesets and Patchsets][] in the documentation of SQLite.An exception is thrown if the database is not open.
+See [Changesets and Patchsets][] in the documentation of SQLite.
+An exception is thrown if the database or the session is not open.
 This method is a wrapper around [`sqlite3session_patchset()`][].

+### `session.close()`.

+Closes the session.
+An exception is thrown if the database or the session is not open.
+This method is a wrapper around [`sqlite3session_delete()`][].

 ## Class: `StatementSync`